Terrestrials/foomlottery/README.md

 ```
 ./bin/reward.js 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39300,7778
 ```
-But the lottery need some time to process and provide the random number for your ticket.
-It will wait usually up too 30 min on base chain unless you submit a larger ticket.
+But the lottery needs some time to process and provide the random number for your ticket.
+It will usually wait up to 30 min on base chain unless you submit a larger ticket.
 ```
 0x4e5ac866c136c96cae4ef4ef99b188a79f7b78f7e24a9fe799ada4c2c7a39300,7778 bet not processed yet, now at 7777
 ```